 Estimates of New York’s population have recently been on a roller coaster.
-The Census Bureau’s Annual Population Estimate for 2020 for New York was 19,382,373, increasing only 4,271 since 2010.
+The Census Bureau’s 2020 Annual Population Estimate for New York was 19,382,373, an increase of only 4,271 since 2010.
 In 2021, the Census Bureau released its 2020 Decennial Census of the nation’s population.
-The decennial Census showed that New York’s population was 20,201,249, increasing by 823,147.
-Following the publication of the Census data, I wrote a post, “A Caution about the Use of Census Population Estimates,” that pointed out the difference between the population estimates and the Census data and questioned the accuracy of the estimates.
+The decennial Census showed that New York’s population was 20,201,249, an increase of 823,147.
+Following the publication of the Census data, I wrote a post, “A Caution about the Use of Census Population Estimates,” that highlighted the difference between the population estimates and the Census data and questioned their accuracy.

 The 2020 Census